CCPA Compliance Software to Secure Your Business

 The California Consumer Privacy Act (CCPA) is data privacy legislation that applies to businesses that process the personal data of California residents.
 Effective January 1, 2020, CCPA provides individuals control over the personal data that businesses collect about them.

-Who does CCPA
+Who does CCPA apply to?

 The CCPA applies to for-profit businesses that collect, share, or sell the personal information of California residents and fit any of the criteria.